blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

 Notes for efficient parallelization
 '''''''''''''''''''''''''''''''''''

-By default tsfresh uses parallelization to distribute the single threaded python code out to make use of the multiple threads/cores available on the host machine.
+By default tsfresh uses parallelization to distribute the single-threaded python code to the multiple cores available on the host machine.

 However, this can create an issue known as over-provisioning, due to the fact that many of the underlying python libraries this project is built upon drop back into C code implementations for their low-level processing, and `also` try and spread their workload between as many threads/cores available.